Entrepreneurship

 What does post-protection mean?

-Post-protection means that you will keep the working condition you have accumulated as an employee if you join an entrepreneurs’ unemployment fund within one month of starting business activities and become unemployed before you have met the working condition as an entrepreneur.
+Post-protection means that you may be entitled to the earnings-related unemployment benefit based on working condition that you have accumulated as an employee if you join an entrepreneurs’ unemployment fund within one month of starting business activities and become unemployed before you have met the working condition as an entrepreneur.
 Post-protection does not apply if you have received earnings-related daily allowance for the maximum payment period and then start business activities.
 You should transfer your membership to an entrepreneurs’ unemployment fund (Suomen Yrittäjäin Työttömyyskassa) as soon as you start your business activities in order to retain your unemployment security after any post-protection.
 You can accumulate days towards the working condition as a member of an entrepreneurs’ unemployment fund if you have a pension insurance (YEL, MYEL, TyEL) based on annual income of at least EUR 14 803 and you are less than 68 years of age.
 Further information is available from the entrepreneurs’ unemployment fund.
 The working condition for entrepreneurs is 15 months.